FAFSA Income Limits

 HOW ARE ASSETS COUNTED ON THE FAFSA?

-The FAFSA also looks at a student’s and family’s assets.
+The FAFSA also looks at assets belonging to students and parents.
 For more information about how assets impact financial aid, see FAFSA Assets.